Critical Conditions for Success

-A VAT Control Framework - when addressing proper risk management - should be in line with the Business Control Framework and a company's overall Tax Control Framework.
-From a governance perspective, the indirect tax department has to be positioned.
-It should be given the tools - e.g., budget and resources - to realize its strategic objectives, as highlighted below in a table.
+To effectively manage risks, a comprehensive VAT Control Framework must align with the organization’s Business Control Framework and overall Tax Control Framework.
+From a governance perspective, the indirect tax department needs a clearly defined position within the organization.
+It should be equipped with the necessary tools—such as adequate budget and resources—to achieve its strategic objectives, as outlined in the accompanying table.

 Click picture to enlarge

-Accountability should always be set at the level of a process owner end responsible for a specific business process, and the tax policy published should realize proper awareness regarding tax risks and make clear to that process owner 'who can decide what and when' from a tax perspective.
-It should, therefore, be the responsibility of the head of each corporate department to ensure all team members read, understand, and effectively implement that tax policy.
+Accountability should always lie with the process owner responsible for specific business processes.
+The published tax policy must foster awareness of tax risks and clarify decision-making authority—specifically, "who can decide what and when" from a tax perspective.
+Consequently, it is the responsibility of the head of each corporate department to ensure that all team members read, understand, and effectively implement this tax policy.

-An indirect tax department will face challenges when no formal documented tax policy, tax objectives, or tax planning exists, as overall tax instruction will be lacking about the company's 'dos and don'ts'.
-It is critical that senior management signs off and publishes agreed-upon objectives and risk tolerance levels for tax planning and tax risk management: 'the tax rules of the house'.
+The indirect tax department faces significant challenges in the absence of a formally documented tax policy, tax objectives, or planning processes.
+Without clear overall tax guidance, the company lacks essential "dos and don'ts."
+It is imperative for senior management to endorse and publish agreed-upon objectives and risk tolerance levels for tax planning and risk management—essentially establishing the company’s "tax rules of the house."

-That will be avoided and improved when the tax department’s strategy, objectives, and risk tolerance are understood by everybody in the tax function and throughout the organization and mandatory in force as a rule within the company.
-A tax policy steers the behavior of all employees aimed at achieving the overall tax function objectives.
-This is shown in the existing Operation below:
+Such risks can be mitigated when the tax department’s strategy, objectives, and risk tolerance are well understood across the organization and enforced as mandatory rules.
+A robust tax policy can guide employee behavior towards achieving overall tax function objectives.
+This is illustrated in the following operational framework:

-- Design - How do we determine the rules we need
+- Design: How do we determine the necessary rules?

-- Existence - How do we ensure the rules are embedded
+- Existence: How do we ensure the rules are embedded within the organization?

-- Operation - How do we establish that our rules are executed
+- Operation: How do we confirm that our rules are effectively executed?

-Under these circumstances, employees are responsible and obligated to meet these in-house tax rules.
-The tax department, internal audit department, or risk management can much easier assess whether tax rules are appropriately executed, and a key periodical business control question has only to be raised: 'Have you worked according to the tax policy?'.
+Under these circumstances, employees are responsible for adhering to these internal tax rules.
+The tax department, internal audit, or risk management can more easily assess whether tax rules are being properly executed by posing a straightforward periodic control question: "Have you operated in accordance with the tax policy?"

 Why?

-Such a tax policy should define the company's overall tax strategy and objectives and establish a framework to promote best practices and governance procedures.
-The policy should outline the roles and responsibilities of the tax function, other corporate departments, and corporate entities.
+A well-structured tax policy should articulate the company's overall tax strategy and objectives while providing a framework to promote best practices and governance procedures.
+It must clearly delineate the roles and responsibilities of the tax function, other corporate departments, and various corporate entities.

 The tax policy is the highest in the tax hierarchy - signed off by senior management - and sets the internal tax rules and tax behavior: the dos-and-don'ts of employees regarding tax.